 While community involvement is the main driving force for the award, on-field contributions are also taken into account, and Heyward's are many.
 The team's defensive captain, Heyward leads by example with his play, currently with 36 tackles, six sacks, a forced fumble and a fumble recovery.
 Heyward has played in 114 career regular season games with 79 starts since being drafted No. 1 in 2011.
 He has totaled 299 tackles and 43 sacks, the third most by a Steelers defensive lineman since sacks became an official statistic in 1982.

 "Cam is a guy that embraces all this game and business has to offer, and the many challenges that it presents," said Coach Mike Tomlin.
 "He works off the field the way he works on the field.
 I have seen him grow and develop as a man and person in the same ways I have seen him grow and develop as a player.
 He just has a respect for the moments and the opportunities to grow and get better.
 He shares that growth with his teammates.
 He is the quintessential Steelers player and that honor is well deserved."

-Cameron Heyward gives back to the communities of Pittsburgh.
+Cameron Heyward gives back to the city of Pittsburgh

 Fans are encouraged to participate in Nationwide's 4th annual Charity Challenge, a social media campaign designed to support and promote team nominees.
 Fans can vote by using #WPMOYChallenge on Twitter with their favorite nominee's last name somewhere in the post through January 13.
 The player whose unique hashtag is used the most will receive a $25,000 contribution to their charity of choice, courtesy of Nationwide.
 Hashtag information and official rules can be found at nfl.com/manoftheyear.